fireblocks/hbar-fireblocks-sdk/README.md

 ## How to use the SDK

-The primary focus of the SDK is to provide an easily implmentable approach to use the Fireblocks SDK with Hedera's SDK.
+The primary focus of the SDK is to provide an easily implementable approach to use the Fireblocks SDK with Hedera's SDK.
 We take into account two potential use-cases as well as providing the signature caching functionality:

 ### Node count